souktha/souktha.github.io/misc/create-ap-linuxpc/index.rst

 host package manager software, for example, Ubuntu's apt-get install <package> command.
 It is not necessary to build everything like I did.

-There are many choices of WiFi routers out there in the store shelves; however, regardless of how expensive they are, their set up to make a WiFi router is almost identical to this post.
-More than that are just bell and whistle to turn simple thing into deep shit.
-How fast and how far is all about the WiFi chip set in that box.